 You Have a Limited Amount of Time to File Your Nursing Home Abuse Lawsuit

-In South Carolina, all injury cases must abide by their respective statutory deadline.
-Concerning nursing home abuse cases, the statute of limitations S.C.
-Ann. § 15-3-530 dictates that plaintiffs generally have three years from the date when the abuse occurred or when it was discovered to file their lawsuits.
+In South Carolina, all personal injury cases must abide by their respective statutory deadline.
+The statute of limitations, per S.C.
+Ann. § 15-3-530, generally allows you three years to file your lawsuit.

-What Happens If Your Elder Abuse Lawsuit Is Not Submitted on Time?
+What Happens If You don’t Submit Your Elder Abuse Lawsuit on Time?

-If you fail to submit your nursing home abuse lawsuit by its filing deadline, several consequences may occur:
+If you fail to submit your nursing home abuse lawsuit by its filing deadline:

 - Your suit may be rejected upon submission.

-- Should the defendant discover you filed late, they would have grounds to request dismissal of your case.
+- The defendant would have grounds to request dismissal of your case.
 If granted, they would be absolved of liability.

-- If your case gets dismissed by a judge, then you would lose your opportunity to pursue compensation through South Carolina’s civil court system.
+- A judge may dismiss your case, meaning you would lose your opportunity to pursue compensation through South Carolina’s civil court system.

-We understand how dire it is to submit legal paperwork within their deadlines, so we will take appropriate steps to do this on your behalf.
+We understand how important it is to submit legal paperwork within applicable deadlines, so we will take appropriate steps to do this on your behalf.

-If you or a loved one was a victim of abuse in a nursing home in Anderson, a nursing home abuse attorney at Hammack Law Firm wants to represent you.
-Our attorneys can investigate to identify which parties may owe you compensation, then help you build your argument against them.
+If your loved one was a victim of abuse in a nursing home in Anderson, a nursing home abuse attorney at Hammack Law Firm can represent you.
+Our attorneys will identify which parties may owe you compensation and help you build your case against them.